konkarage/soft-eng/README.md

 ## Abstract

 The main objective of this project is to illustrate the user requirements of our system, a valuable procedure in order to ensure that the system's performance is based on the users' needs.
-More specifically, after having given a detailed description of functional and non-functional requirements, feature files have been created, each of which containing scenarios with happy and unhappy paths.
-Then, two use case diagrams follow, showing all scenarios and the actors that participate in the system.
+User requirement analysis is the foundation of a user-centred approach and provides precise descriptions of the content, functionality and quality demanded by prospective users.
+For the identification of user needs, the user perspective must be assumed and result in: functional and non-functional requirements.
+In the current project, we have first given a detailed description of them and, then, created feature files, each of which containing scenarios with happy and unhappy paths.
+Two use case diagrams follow, showing all scenarios and the actors that participate in the system.
 Basic processes of the system are visualized through activity diagrams.
 A sketch of the system's interface is given by several mockups and storyboards.

 ## Table of Contents